miwashi-edu/edu-components-grading/README.md

-# edu-components-grading
+# 💡 edu-components-grading

-## Structural Adapter
+## 👣 Create three Structural Adapters

+### 📚 Structural adapter

-> A structural adapter use external json to form itself.
-This json is provided from a restful backend webservice.
+> A structural adapter uses external JSON data to define and construct its own structure.
+This JSON is typically provided by a RESTful
+> backend web service and describes how the adapter should assemble and configure its internal layout.
-> A structural adapter can be configured trough html to use different components in its structure.
+> A structural adapter can be customized through HTML or configuration to use different components in its structure,
+> allowing dynamic UI composition without changing the underlying code.

 ```html